Skip to main content

 1. How to use TILclimate Educator Guides (Download)

-2. Teacher pages (Download)
+3. Teacher pages (Download)

-• Includes materials, setup instructions, discussion questions, background resources, extensions, and adaptation suggestions for science, social science, and ELA teachers
+• Includes materials, discussion questions, background resources, and adaptation suggestions for science, social science, and ELA teachers

-3. Student pages (Download)
+4. Student pages (Download)

-• Cloud in a Bottle hands-on demonstration
+• Demonstration: Cloud in a Bottle

-• Climate Models and Uncertainty reading
+• Reading: Climate Models and Uncertainty

-• Precipitation Observations and Predictions
+• Maps: Precipitation Observations and Predictions

-• Clouds and Particulates investigation
+• Maps: Clouds and Particulates

 • Community Science: NASA GLOBE